bohdaq/rust-web-server/src/response/README.md

 Empty line (number 8) is delimiter between parts headers and body.
 First parts body (payload) starts immediately after, up to the next boundary.

 Same process repeated for the second part.

+Any other response except `multipart/byteranges` considered to contain only one part.

+### Usage
+To convert response instance to byte array invoke [generate](https://github.com/bohdaq/rust-web-server/blob/71e4df81ed3b89807502df5897c84cfdbaebe94d/src/response/example/mod.rs#L90) method.

+To parse byte array to [Response](https://github.com/bohdaq/rust-web-server/blob/71e4df81ed3b89807502df5897c84cfdbaebe94d/src/response/mod.rs#L23), simply call [Response::parse](https://github.com/bohdaq/rust-web-server/blob/71e4df81ed3b89807502df5897c84cfdbaebe94d/src/response/example/mod.rs#L17) method.

+Response struct contains common fields representing http response, however, instead of the body field there is a list of ContentRange.

+In practice, it means when you work with any response, except for the `multipart/byteranges` Content-Type, the body of the request is contained as a `ContentRange` instance within `content_range_list` field.

+When you are working with `multipart/byteranges` response, the `content_range_list` field will contain each individual part of the Range response.